ARUN3SH-27/Major-project/README.md

 Fake accounts on social media spread misinformation, scams, and spam, undermining trust and security.
 Traditional detection methods often fail to adapt to diverse patterns of fake accounts.

 Proposed Solution
-We built a detection system that leverages:
+We developed a detection system that leverages a hybrid of:

-Random Forest & SVM → baseline classification accuracy.
+Random Forest (RF) → captures non-linear dependencies and improves robustness.

-XGBoost → fine-tuned detection and better handling of feature importance.

-Flask Web App → provides an interactive interface for users to test accounts.
+Gradient Boosting (GB) → enhances detection accuracy with iterative boosting.

+Logistic Regression (LR) → provides a simple yet effective baseline for interpretability.

 Key Features

 Preprocessing pipeline: missing value handling, feature encoding, normalization.

-Model training and evaluation with accuracy metrics & feature importance plots.
+Model training and evaluation using RF, GB, and LR.

+Feature importance analysis for explainability.

-Flask-based web interface (Templates/ + Static/) for real-time account classification.
+Flask web interface (Templates/ + Static/) for real-time account classification.

-MongoDB integration for storing and exporting datasets (users.csv, fusers.csv).
+MongoDB integration for raw data collection, exported into users.csv (real) and fusers.csv (fake) while introducing a cache mechanism.
 ⚡ How to Run Your App

 Since your main entry point is app.py, here’s what to do: